tripal/tripal_analysis_expression/README.md

 * Visualization for expression data for individual features
 * Heatmap tool to visualize multiple features

-### User Searches
-A simple anonymous user search (using Views) is also provided for each content type.
-These searches can be found at the following urls:

-site_name/chado/analysis-expression

-site_name/chado/arraydesign

-site_name/chado/biomaterial

-site_name/chado/protocol

 ### Data Loaders
 Two loaders are provided by this module, a biosample loader, and an expression loader.
 The biosample loader has the ability to load data from a flat file or from an xml file downloaded from NCBI.
 The expression loader can load expression data in column or matrix format.

 ### Expression Display
-Once expression data is loaded.
-A display will be shown on each feature page that has corresponding biosamples and expression values.
+Once expression data is loaded, a display field will be shown on each feature page that has corresponding biosamples and expression values.

+### Heatmap
+This module provides a search and results block to search for and select features to display in a heatmap.

 # Loading Biosamples
 Biosample may be loaded from a flat file or from a BioSample xml file downloaded from NCBI.
 The steps for loading biosamples are as follows (detailed instructions can be found further below):